 And it seems that the only way out is to boot into a rescue mode and run csrutil disable to turn off the protection mode.
 Only after that you could call your best friends like iotop, iosnoop and many others which are published at DTrace Book page.

 Btw, if you haven’t bought it yet I highly recommend to do so.

 Not a long ago I had one of those humiliating moments when a simple question makes you numb a or even worse – you begin to mumble an absolute rubbish.
-That what exactly what has happened to me recently and being an afterthought person (which, of course, doesn’t give me any advantage) I decided to do some homework/recap o the questions I’ve failed misarebly.
+That is exactly what has happened to me recently and being an afterthought person (which, of course, doesn’t give me any advantage) I decided to do some homework/recap o the questions I’ve failed miserably.

 - Linux PIPE

 – Read “man 2 pipe” as it basically says it all in a single sentene: